RoyGriffiths/COMN-Image-Transfer/README.md

 # COMN-Image-Transfer
 A Java program developed to send images using UDP with various ARQs.
-Developed as part of COMN course at The University of Edinburgh 2020.
+Developed as part of Communications and Networks course at The University of Edinburgh 2020.
+Received 100% on implementation.

 1a) Basic framework for sending images.
 1b) Stop-and-Wait protocol.